 - Depth of field<

-Only objects exactly at the distance from the camera specified by the focal length will appear sharp when depth-of-field rendering is active.
+Only objects exactly at a distance from the camera specified by the focal length will appear sharp when depth-of-field rendering is active.
 Objects closer to or further from the camera will appear blurred.
 If you want a specific object to be in the focus, use the Pick in viewport button and click on that object in the viewport to be rendered.
 The focal length parameter will be automatically adjusted so that the picked location is in focus.
 The aperture radius controls how blurred objects will appear that are out of focus (default: 0.5).

 - Direct light

-Enables a directional light source that is positioned behind the camera and is pointing roughly along the viewing direction.
+Enables a directional light source positioned behind the camera and pointing roughly along the viewing direction.
 The angular diameter specifies the apparent size (angle in degrees) of the light source.
 Setting the angular diameter to a value greater than zero yields soft shadows.
 For instance, the apparent size of the sun is about 0.53°.

 - Ambient light